How to have the Difficult Conversations to Manage Poor Performance

 Although HR advise Line Managers that they need to conduct regular 1:1s and performance reviews with their team members in order for employees to feel motivated and understand where they need to improve, frequently this does not happen.
 So many employees bemoan the fact that they only get the opportunity to discuss their roles and progression with their manager once a year, sometimes over an informal coffee.
 A large proportion of team members are reported to have missed their last 3 appraisals due to their line managers’ workload.

 Giving regular positive and constructive feedback is such an important and straight forward way to create discretionary performance and motivate individuals.
 Any regular incidences of poor performance should be explored and documented if appropriate.
-During this Development Day your managers will learn and practise the most effective ways of having a difficult conversation and many tools and techniques to deliver constructive feedback.
+During this Development Module your managers will learn and practise the most effective ways of having a difficult conversation and many tools and techniques to deliver constructive feedback.